About Wood Carving Paintings Commissions Glass

 New Geometric Artworks

-Collection of artworks based on the Shape of God Series
+Collection of artworks based on the Shape of Time Series

-The Shape of God series seeks to reflect the human experience and the impossibility of achieving perfection.
+The Shape of Time series seeks to reflect the human experience and the impossibility of achieving perfection.
 This work is inspired by Islamic art and the geometric patterns found in nature.
-I sees these series of artworks akin to positive charges in a space, bringing in light and harmony.
+I see these series of artworks akin to positive charges in a space, bringing in light and harmony.

 “Focus” (triptych)